benoitMariaux/MagicEightBall/README.md

 ```
 python3 . appname run
 ```
-And go the URL provided at the end:
+And go to the URL provided at the end:
 ```
 ...